Phil Kay: Early career

 Kay became known to the public when he won the newcomer's competition, 'So You Think You're Funny', at the Edinburgh Festival Fringe in 1989.
 He then went on to be nominated for the prestigious Perrier Award in 1993.
 He won the award for Best Stand-Up at the British Comedy Awards in 1994.

 Kay continued to work worldwide as a live stand-up, most notably on regular and very successful tours of the Adelaide Festival and Melbourne International Comedy Festival in Australia.

 Later career

-Following his rapid rise and just as rapid fall from comedic fame, Phil has also gone on to other adventures such as selling books in Halifax, Nova Scotia.
+Phil has also gone on to other adventures such as selling books in Halifax, Nova Scotia.

 Since 2011, he has performed sold-out runs at Edinburgh Fringe Festival in various venues on Bob Slayer's Heroes of Fringe.
 The Hive (2011, 2012), Bob's Bookshop (2013, 2014), The BlundaBus (Since 2015), and The Magical SpiegelYurt (since 2017).

 He is a regular at summer festivals including Kelburn Garden Party at Kelburn Castle, Nozstock: The Hidden Valley, Vogrie Pogrie, Shambala Festival, Machynlleth Comedy Festival, Brighton Fringe and Glastonbury festival.
 Most of Kay's appearances have since been at provincial arts venues.

 In 2022, he published a series of books with Go Faster Stripe.